Now Playing: Episode #20 — Feed the Brain, Free the Soul

 - Inflammatory seed oils → neuroinflammation

-- Excess caffeine → serotonin drain, sleep debt
+- Excess caffeine → serotonin drain and sleep debt

 🧱 Rebuild the Temple: The 30-Day Stabilization Mesh

-- Anchor Dinner Protein: palm-size protein + 2 fists veg + slow carb
+- Anchor dinner protein: protein + vegetables + slow carb

 🧭 The Pro-Recovery Diets: Which One Fits Your Body?

 No single diet heals everyone.
-In Strategic Recovery, we don’t worship a diet — we listen to one.
-Choose by mood stability, energy, digestion, sleep, and cravings over a 14-day trial.
+In Strategic Recovery™, the point is not to worship a diet — but to listen to one intelligently.
+Judge by mood stability, energy, digestion, cravings, sleep, and sustainability.

 🔁 Gut–Brain Revival: Reseal • Reseed • Reduce